 Formal application procedures must be followed, including completion of an application that is submitted to the Membership Committee.
 The Membership Committee determines an applicant’s eligibility based on the following criteria:

 One must prove that you are a lineal descendant of the Dakota (Mdewakanton, Sisseton, Wahpeton, or Wapekute) people.
-Your Dakota ancestor must have resided in Mendota, Minnesota and be listed on any 30
+Your Dakota ancestor must have resided in Mendota, Minnesota and be listed on any James McLaughlin’s 1899 “Census of Mdewakanton Sioux of Minnesota”

+Mendota Census for the years 1900 and 1930

+Any one or more of U.S. Censuses for Mendota for the years 1900 through 1930

+James McLaughlin’s 1899 “Census of Mdewakanton Sioux of Minnesota”

 Once an applicant has been proven to meet the eligibility requirements, the Membership Committee shall automatically enroll that individual in the Tribe.
 No membership vote is required.

 Section 2: